kubernetes-sigs/lws/keps/666-gang-scheduling-in-lws/README.md

 The nested fields select existing LWS structure.
 Users do not repeat replica counts, pod templates, or runtime group instances inside `spec.scheduling`.
+Leader and worker use separate Go structs even though their alpha fields are identical, so a future role-specific field can be added without changing the other role's API.

 ### Defaulting and Validation